phanxuanphucnd/arizona-spotting/README.md

 # <a name='reference'></a> Reference

-[1] Axel Berg, Mark O'Connor and Miguel Tairum Cruz: “[Keyword Transformer: A Self-Attention Model for Keyword Spotting](https://arxiv.org/pdf/2104.00769v2.pdf)”, in arXiv:2104.00769, 2021.
+<a name='paper_1'></a> 1] D.J Seo, H.S Oh and Y.C Jung: “[Wav2KWS: Transfer Learning from Speech Representations for Keyword Spotting](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9427206)”, in IEEE 2021.

-[2] D.J Seo, H.S Oh and Y.C Jung: “[Wav2KWS: Transfer Learning from Speech Representations for Keyword Spotting](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9427206)”, in IEEE 2021.
+<a name='paper_2'></a> [2] Alexei Baevski, Henry Zhou, Abdelrahman Mohamed and Michael Auli: “[wav2vec 2.0: A Framework for Self-Supervised Learning of Speech Representations](https://arxiv.org/pdf/2006.11477.pdf)”, in arXiv:2006.11477, 2020.

-[3] Alexei Baevski, Henry Zhou, Abdelrahman Mohamed and Michael Auli: “[wav2vec 2.0: A Framework for Self-Supervised Learning of Speech Representations](https://arxiv.org/pdf/2006.11477.pdf)”, in arXiv:2006.11477, 2020.
+<a name='paper_3'></a> [3] Axel Berg, Mark O'Connor and Miguel Tairum Cruz: “[Keyword Transformer: A Self-Attention Model for Keyword Spotting](https://arxiv.org/pdf/2104.00769v2.pdf)”, in arXiv:2104.00769, 2021.

 # License